 Strategies, techniques, structure.
 Upon establishing any new entity, whether it be a team of people or an organization, these are indispensable, especially when the stakes are high.
-Take the world of start-ups where only 10% survive their first year of business; for these new companies, there are several types of methodologies and frameworks that they can adopt to not only survive but rather thrive successfully in the dog eat dog world of business.
+Take the world of start-ups, for example, where only 10% survive their first year of business; for these new companies, there are several types of methodologies and frameworks that they can adopt to not only survive, but also thrive successfully in the dog-eat-dog world of business.

-When you hear the word agile, the synonyms that come to mind could be fast, adaptive, rapid, nimble, or active amongst others, and as these words suggest along with agile, this philosophy for project management focuses on iterations and continuous and incremental improvements to the product.
-These allow for the teams to adapt to the needs and desires of the clients and customers by giving their voices more weight in the equation while also prioritizing consistent communication amongst all team members in order to divide and conquer with their goals in mind, which simplifies the process of making adjustments to their product.
+When you hear the word agile, the synonyms that come to mind may be fast, adaptive, rapid, nimble, or active, amongst others.
+And as these words suggest, this philosophy for project management focuses on iterations and continuous and incremental improvements to the product, allowing for teams to adapt to the needs and desires of the clients and customers by giving their voices more weight in the equation while also prioritizing consistent communication amongst all team members, dividing and conquering all responsibilities.

-After ninety plus years of mainly using the Waterfall methodology, a strategy that was created by Henry Ford in car manufacturing with the assembly line, the advancement technology made this method both inefficient and old-fashioned.
-A group of seventeen representatives that worked in programming and development decided to make a change and come together to discuss and create a new methodology that would ease their disappointment, shake up the status quo, and revolutionize the tech world.
+After more than ninety years of mainly using the Waterfall methodology, a strategy that was created by Henry Ford in car manufacturing with the assembly line, the advancement of technology made this method both inefficient and old-fashioned.
+That’s why a group of seventeen representatives that worked in programming and development decided to make a change and come together to discuss and create a new methodology that would ease their disappointment, shake up the status quo, and revolutionize the tech world.
 The result: the Agile Manifesto.

-Since this was a new methodology for project development, they had criteria to compare the ways of the past with how they wanted to make future changes.
-The values established attempt to emphasize the importance of the words on the left over the ones on the right, although they are both important for any project’s development:
+Since this was a new methodology for project development, they had criteria to compare the ways of the past with how they wanted to make future changes:

-You may notice that these values represent more of an adaptive organism that evolves thanks to the clients’ input and feedback, which prevents the product from ever becoming stuck or stagnant.
-It’s constantly developing and undergoing slight adjustments.
-The product isn’t destined to remain in a vacuum; on the contrary, change is both valued and streamlined to stay up to date with the needs of the customers.
+You may notice that these values represent more of an adaptive, evolving organism, thanks to the client’s input and feedback, which prevents the product from ever becoming stuck or stagnant; it’s constantly developing and undergoing slight adjustments.
+The product isn’t destined to remain in a vacuum; on the contrary, change is both valued and encouraged to stay up to date with the needs of the customers.

 In addition to the values explained in the Manifesto, the principles expanded upon them and added more specific details to the Agile philosophy:

-Similarly to the values section that focuses on the customers, the individual workers, feedback and incremental modifications, the principles section of the Manifesto builds more on the foundation, while also elaborating upon the importance of daily collaboration, support and communication amongst team members, project managers and higher-ups and the always-improving quality of the product in question.
+Similarly to the values section that focuses on the customers, individual workers, feedback, and incremental modifications, the principles section of the Manifesto builds more on the foundation, while also elaborating upon the importance of daily collaboration, support and communication amongst team members, project managers, and higher-ups and the always-improving quality of the product in question.

-Thanks to the Agile Manifesto laying down a framework, professionals founded other methodologies that maintained the same beliefs, built upon them and implemented them in actionable ways.
+Thanks to the Agile Manifesto, professionals introduced other methodologies that maintained the same beliefs, built upon them and implemented them in actionable ways.
 Two examples of popular methodologies that are based on Agile are called Scrum and Kanban.

-By using the Scrum methodology, a team will work together under the leadership of a scrum master in brief iterations that tend to last one to four weeks.
-These short iterations are called sprints, and the scrum master supports their progress, morale and communication by holding daily scrum meetings and providing feedback.
+With the Scrum methodology, a team will work together under the leadership of a scrum master in brief iterations that tend to last one to four weeks.
+These short iterations are called sprints and the scrum master supports their progress, morale, and communication by holding daily scrum meetings and providing feedback.
 Another tool in their toolbelt is the scrum board, which is a visual representation that allows the team to see what the product backlog requires them to finish for the current sprint.

 The focus behind managing a project with scrum is a quick turnover rate and consistent improvement.

-While Scrum is all about sprints, Kanban is an ideology that believes in a continuous workflow that is broken down into stages.
-Not only are they different in their belief on time, they also disagree on the idea of roles; in Kanban, there are none since their tasks are based more on a Kanban board that are separated into three categories: Planned, Doing and Done.
+While Scrum is all about sprints, Kanban is an ideology that believes in a continuous workflow that’s broken down into stages.
+Not only are they different in their belief on time, they also disagree on the idea of roles; in Kanban, there are none since their tasks are based more on a board that is separated into three categories: Planned, Doing and Done.

 Visualization is an important aspect of Kanban as well because it provides visibility and easy access to the project.
-Also Kanban practices intend to maximize efficiency by reducing works in progress and implementing a constant feedback loop.
+Kanban practices also intend to maximize efficiency by reducing work-in-progress tasks and implementing a constant feedback loop.

-Despite the fact that they have their differences, Scrum and Kanban share their foundational elements of Agile project management and even have their own principles and guidelines similar to the Agile Manifesto.
+Despite the fact that they have their differences, Scrum and Kanban share the foundational elements of Agile project management and have their own principles and guidelines that are similar to the Agile Manifesto.

-Understanding the foundational elements and some of the different tools methods found in Agile is important if you’re going to work in a tech career nowadays given that more than 70% of American start-ups are using it.
-Ironhack believes that learning is key, in addition to the courses that are offered, information about project management has real world application that will be important moving forward and launching the tech career that is on the horizon!
+Understanding the foundational elements and some of the different tools methods found in Agile is important if you’re going to work in a tech career nowadays, given that more than 70% of American start-ups are using it.